Essential Answers About Disability Benefits

 Am I eligible for disability benefits?

-Not every injury or illness qualifies for these benefits.
-In order to qualify for these benefits, your ailment needs to have lasted for at least 12 months, be expected to last 12 months or be expected to end in death.
-The ailment also needs to keep you from earning any sustainable income as well.
+Not every injury, illness or medical condition qualifies for these benefits.
+In order to qualify for these benefits, your impairment must have lasted at the disabling level and keep you from working for at least 12 months, be expected to last 12 months or be expected to end in death.

 How long do I have to wait to apply for benefits?

 The sooner you apply for disability benefits, the better.
-Earning these benefits is not a simple task and can take as long as a year or more before you finally gain the benefits you rightfully deserve.
+Securing these benefits is not a simple task and can take more than a year before you finally gain the benefits you deserve.
 In fact, if you wait to apply, you may actually lose benefits over time.

 How can I strengthen my application?

-The more information you can provide in your initial application, the more likely the SSA will approve it.
-Be sure to include ample proof of your medical condition and its history, your treatments, a letter from your doctor confirming your condition and your work history.
+The more information and medical proof you can provide with your initial application, the more likely the SSA will approve it.
+Be sure to include ample proof of your medical condition and its effect on your ability to function on a daily basis, your treatments, and the effect of your treatments/care.

 How can I pay for my lawyer?

 Most people who are applying for disability benefits do not have extra income for an attorney, but thankfully, they do not need it.
-Disability lawyers work on contingency.
-Because disability lawyers only collect their pay from the benefits they earn for you, you will not pay one cent upfront.
-Our fees are generally withheld from the back benefits you receive.
+Social Security disability lawyers work on contingency basis and only charge a fee when you are granted the benefits they earn for you.
+These attorney fees are generally withheld from any back benefits you may receive and you will not pay one cent toward an attorney fee up front.

 Do I need an attorney?